someengineering/fixinventory/docs/source/manual/discovery.rst

 The content and schema of the ``reported`` section is defined by the cloud provider and described formally in the :ref:`model`.

 The ``desired`` section can be manipulated by users and tools to mark and trigger an intended change on the specific resource.
-Cleaning up a resource for example is done by setting ``clean=true`` in the desired section.
+Cleaning up a resource, for example, is done by setting ``clean=true`` in the desired section.

-The ``metadata`` section contains additional data of a resource, that is not reported by the cloud provider, but added by the Cloudkeeper tool chain.
+The ``metadata`` section contains additional data about the resource.
+This data is not from the cloud provider, but added by the Cloudkeeper toolchain.

-See an example and learn more about the structure in :ref:`graph_node_spotlight`.
+You can see an example and learn more about the structure in :ref:`graph_node_spotlight`.

 .. toctree::
    :maxdepth: 1